Salling-Group/talk-java-release-cycle/notes/java-future.md

     - Better understanding of impact of new strategy
     - Expected biggest obstacle: third-party dependencies (i.e. not JDK or JVM)

-# Recommendations\
-for next 18 months

-## Developers

-- Use distro\footnote{If not an option, use AdoptOpenJDK} OpenJDK
-- Build on JDK._LTS_\footnote{Expect to be stuck on Java 8 for a while}
-- Test build on
-    - JDK._LTS_
-    - JDK._stable_
-    - JDK._next_\footnote{\textit{Super} important}\footnote{Also really easy
-      in Travis CI}

-## Operations

-- Provide JDK._LTS_, JDK._stable_, **and** JDK._next_
-    - Use distro\footnote{If not an option, use AdoptOpenJDK} OpenJDK
-    - For _future option_ of paid support, use Azul Zulu
-- Use JDK._LTS_ in production\footnote{We still have to keep it updated}
-    - Consider shift to per-application JDK\footnote{This may happen automatically as LTO becomes common}

-## Avoid

-- Oracle JDK in production --- requires license and we don't use commercial support today anyway\footnote{Not because we shouldn't pay but because we don't use what we'd be paying for}
-- Oracle JDK 8 in development --- legal but pointless
-- Oracle OpenJDK 8 in development --- legal but pointless
-- Oracle OpenJDK in production --- legal but irresponsible
-- Neglecting JDK in production
-- Relying on `--release=<platform JDK>`\footnote{We still need to specify it}
-  --- too superficial guarantees
-- JDK._stable_ in production --- third-party dependencies could trip us up

 # New release strategy

 ## Versioning